 the creator of the original Write Your Journey sound bowl meditations

-Nigel is my partner in life and in business.
-Drawing on his four decade-long experience in the music industry, he has developed his own technique of using chord structures to harmonise the body’s frequencies to induce a deep state of relaxation.
+Drawing on his four decade-long experience in the music industry, Nigel has developed his own technique of using chord structures to harmonise the body’s frequencies to induce a deep state of relaxation.
 He plays chord structures with harmonic modulation between the chords.

 As a professional musician his interest lies not in the esoteric, but purely in the way the sound vibrations impact the body on a cellular level stimulating deep relaxation, insight and healing.